decred/dcrdocs/docs/getting-started/user-guides/web.md

 > **VERY IMPORTANT**

-**DO NOT, UNDER ANY CIRCUMSTANCES, GIVE YOUR KEY WORDS TO ANYONE!
+**DO NOT, UNDER ANY CIRCUMSTANCES, GIVE YOUR SEED WORDS TO ANYONE!
 NOT EVEN THE DEVELOPERS!**

 Once you have written the words down (and have triple-checked that they are correct; capitalization is important), go to the next step.

 > Step Five

-Now that you have written down your key words and checked them, do it again.
+Now that you have written down your seed words and checked them, do it again.
 Seriously.
 This step is critical.
 Without this list your wallet cannot be reconstructed and no one, not even the developers, can restore it.
 Now that you are sure the list is stored correctly, click